-Standardized tests are used in academic and professional settings to determine skill level and knowledge base.
+Standardized tests are used in academic and professional settings to determine skill and knowledge levels.

-Test of English as a Foreign Language (TOEFL) is used by American universities and many professional institutions.
-The test was developed in the 1960s at Stanford University and is trademarked by Educational Testing Service (ETS).
-Reading, listening, speaking and writing skills are assessed.
-Note-taking is allowed during the four-hour test.
-The iBT is an Internet-based format and taken on the computer.
+Test of English as a Foreign Language (TOEFL) was developed in the 1960s at Stanford University and is trademarked by Educational Testing Service (ETS).
+Reading, listening, speaking and writing skills are assessed, and note-taking is allowed.
+The four-hour iBT is Internet-based and taken on the computer.
 Scores are valid for two years.